Category Archives: Net Neutrality

 First Amendment Rights of ISPs?

 Argh.
-Ok, I wasn’t going to do it, but Mike seems insistent on passing this little piece of trash around the blogosphere.
-Here’s a lawyer who thinks that the wire, not the people who create the contents that flow through … Continue reading
+Ok, I wasn't going to do it, but Mike seems insistent on passing this little piece of trash around the blogosphere.
+Here's a lawyer who thinks that the wire, not the people who create the contents that flow through it, have free speech rights.
+Even if neutrality mandates made good sense, they should not… Continue reading First Amendment Rights of ISPs?

 Lunch break activism